leanprover-community/mathlib4/docs/metaprogramming/01_datatypes.md

 ## Names

 A name is just a list of strings and numbers `string1.3.string2.string3.55`.
 We use a list of strings because then we can have things like `namespaces`.
+See https://leanprover.github.io/lean4/doc/organization.html

 ```lean